Massage, Yoga and More…

 Local photographer Carla Jones joins us weekly to help you work out the kinks and helps you better capture the beauty of the area surrounding the ranch, or maybe just your kids!

 Take your yoga practice out into nature!
-Hike out with Yoga Fit instructor Kelli King, or hop on a horse with Stephanie for a easy ride out to our Wild Yoga hideout.
+Hike out with Yoga Fit instructor Kelli King, or hop on a horse for a easy ride out to our Wild Yoga hideout.

 Once a week, Kelli leads guests through an hour long practice while the aspens rustle overhead.
 It’s an all-levels class so beginners are welcome to give yoga a try, and experienced yogis will enjoy the unique setting.
 Tree pose never seemed so relevant until you’re doing it in a grove of trees.